leonjovanovic/drl-ddpg-lunar-lander/README.md

 *DDPG algorithm*

 ## Improving DDPG
-&nbsp;&nbsp;&nbsp;&nbsp; TODO:
 * To improve exploration, for first 10,000 steps we will take random actions [[Source]](https://spinningup.openai.com/en/latest/algorithms/ddpg.html#exploration-vs-exploitation)
-* Changing Epsilon (from Adam optimizer) to hyperparameter instead of default value of 1e-8
+* Changing [epsilon (from Adam optimizer)](https://pytorch.org/docs/stable/generated/torch.optim.Adam.html#torch.optim.Adam) to hyperparameter instead of default value of 1e-8
 * Decaying learning rate to zero based on number of steps done
 * Decaying standard deviation (therefore random noise as well) to zero based on number of steps done [[Source]](https://github.com/openai/spinningup/blob/master/docs/algorithms/ddpg.rst#pseudocode)

 ## Testing
 &nbsp;&nbsp;&nbsp;&nbsp; To get accurate results, algorithm has additional class (test process) whose job is to occasionally test 100 episodes and calculate mean reward of last 100 episodes.
 By the rules, if test process gets 200 or higher mean score over last 100 games, goal is reached and we should terminate.
 If goal isn't reached, training process continues.
-Testing is done every 50,000 steps or when mean of last 40 returns is 200 or more.
+Testing is done every 50,000 steps or when mean of last 10 returns is 200 or more.

 ## Results
 &nbsp;&nbsp;&nbsp;&nbsp;One of the results can be seen on graph below, where X axis represents number of episodes in algorithm and Y axis represents episode reward, mean training return and mean test return (return = mean episode reward over last 100 episodes).
 Keep in mind that for goal to be reached mean test return has to reach 200.